sjl-sjtu/sjl-sjtu.github.io/_pages/about.md

 Internships
 ======
 ·	Jul.
 2023 - Oct.
-2023: Intern Researcher on AI for Science at Shanghai Artificial Intelligence Laboratory: Developing pretrained BERT-based DNA large language model, and conducting multi-omic downstream tasks, including identifying genomic functional elements (promoters, enhancers, etc.), predicting epigenomic & expressive features, and assessing the effects of variants.
+2023: Intern Researcher on AI for Science at Shanghai Artificial Intelligence Laboratory

+*Developing pretrained BERT-based DNA large language model, and conducting multi-omic downstream tasks, including identifying genomic functional elements (promoters, enhancers, etc.), predicting epigenomic & expressive features, and assessing the effects of variants.*

 ·	Aug.
 2022 - Jan.
-2023: Biodata Analyst at Baiyi Health: Establishing biomarker-based biological age models for eight systems/organs, and establishing classification model for thyroid disorders, and participating in the trial design and data analysis for the performance of Eye Parameter Evaluator
+2023: Biodata Analyst at Baiyi Health

+*Establishing biomarker-based biological age models for eight systems/organs, and establishing classification model for thyroid disorders, and participating in the trial design and data analysis for the performance of Eye Parameter Evaluator*

 Honors